Giorgos Seferis: Later life

-In 1967 the repressive nationalist, right-wing Regime of the Colonels took power in Greece after a coup d'état.
+In 1967, the repressive nationalist, right-wing Regime of the Colonels took power in Greece after a coup d'état.
 After two years marked by widespread censorship, political detentions and torture, Seferis took a stand against the regime.
 On March 28, 1969, he made a statement on the BBC World Service, with copies simultaneously distributed to every newspaper in Athens.
 In authoritative and absolute terms, he stated "This anomaly must end".

-Seferis did not live to see the end of the junta in 1974 as a direct result of Turkey’s invasion of Cyprus, which had itself been prompted by the junta’s attempt to overthrow Cyprus's president, Archbishop Makarios.
-He died in Athens, on September 20, 1971.
+Seferis did not live to see the end of the junta in 1974 as a direct result of Turkey's invasion of Cyprus, which had itself been prompted by the junta's attempt to overthrow Cyprus's president, Archbishop Makarios III.
+He died in Athens on September 20, 1971.
 The cause of death was reported to be pneumonia, aggravated by a stroke he had suffered after undergoing surgery for a bleeding ulcer about two months earlier.

-At his funeral, huge crowds followed his coffin through the streets of Athens, singing Mikis Theodorakis’ setting of Seferis's poem 'Denial' (then banned); he had become a popular hero for his resistance to the regime.
-He is buried at First Cemetery of Athens.
+At his funeral, huge crowds followed his coffin through the streets of Athens, singing Mikis Theodorakis' setting of Seferis's poem 'Denial' (then banned); he had become a popular hero for his resistance to the regime.
+He is buried at the First Cemetery of Athens.

 Legacy

 His house at Pangrati district of central Athens, just next to the Panathinaiko Stadium of Athens, still stands today at Agras Street.

-There are commemorative blue plaques on two of his London homes – 51 Upper Brook Street, and at 7 Sloane Avenue.
+There are commemorative blue plaques on two of his London homes – 51 Upper Brook Street (residence of the Greek Ambassador), and at 7 Sloane Avenue.

 In 1999, there was a dispute over the naming of a street in İzmir Yorgos Seferis Sokagi due to continuing ill-feeling over the Greco-Turkish War in the early 1920s.

 In 2004, the band Sigmatropic released "16 Haiku & Other Stories," an album dedicated to and lyrically derived from Seferis's work.
 Vocalists included recording artists Laetitia Sadier, Alejandro Escovedo, Cat Power, and Robert Wyatt.
 Seferis's famous stanza from Mythistorema was featured in the Opening Ceremony of the 2004 Athens Olympic Games:

 I woke with this marble head in my hands;

 It exhausts my elbows and I don't know where to put it down.

 It was falling into the dream as I was coming out of the dream.

 So our life became one and it will be very difficult for it to separate again.

-Stephen King quotes several of Seferis's poems as epigraphs in his 1975 novel Salem's Lot.
+Stephen King quotes several of Seferis's poems as epigraphs in his 1975 novel 'Salem's Lot.

 The composer Richard Causton wrote a piece for solo flute, Sleep, which is inspired by Mythistorema.